alexandrascript/tech-writing-tools/README.md

 # Tools for Technical Writers

 This repository contains lists of suggested tools for technical writers.
+You can find it at [https://alexand.us/tw-tools](https://alexand.us/tw-tools).

 You are welcome to make a pull request and add tools that you've found helpful!